 // Create a CompleteMultipartUploadRequest object.

-// When you call the CompleteMultipartUpload operation, you must provide all valid partETags.
-After OSS receives the PartETags, OSS verifies all parts one by one.
-After all parts are verified, OSS combines these parts into a complete object.
+// When you complete the multipart upload, you must provide all valid partETags.
+After OSS receives the submitted partETags, it verifies the validity of each part.
+After all parts are verified, OSS combines these parts into a complete file.

 CompleteMultipartUploadRequest completeMultipartUploadRequest =